Dubai vs. Abu Dhabi – Which Is Best For You?

 Closing Thoughts

 Consider what you enjoy when considering Dubai vs. Abu Dhabi or deciding which is best for you.
 Your taste should determine the best location for the two to stay at.
 And they are relatively close.
 Many people make day trips from Dubai vs. Abu Dhabi or vice versa.
-If you really can’t decide, choose based on what it’s within your budget and a day trip to the other.
+If you really can’t decide, choose based on what is within your budget and a day trip to the other.

 For those of you who have been to both – which do you prefer and why?